bluetoother/ble-shepherd/README.md

 <br />
 <a name="Overiew"></a>
 ##Overview
-**ble-shepherd** is a network controller for BLE devices.
-It aims to help you build a BLE machine network with less effort on node.js.
+**ble-shepherd** is a BLE network controller running on node.js.
+It is an extension of BLE *central* device that aims to help you in building a BLE machine network with less effort.

-**ble-shepherd** is an extension of a BLE *central* device with features that you need in controlling your network, monitoring and operating the BLE *pheripheral* devices.
-This controller takes care of many essential operations in establishing a network, such as auto scanning for *pheripheral* devices, storing connected devices records to and reloading them from the built-in database, configuring connection parameters, and notifying online/offline status of devices with auto reconnection.
-Regarding monitor and operate of *peripherals*, it is easy to set and receive notification of changes from remote *peripherals*.
-In addition, reading resources from and writing values to *periphrals* is also a simple task, here is an example:
+**ble-shepherd** has all the features you need in controlling your BLE network, monitoring and operating the BLE *pheripheral* devices.
+Many essentials of network management has been done by this controller, e.g., auto scanning for *pheripheral* devices, storing connected devices records to and reloading them from the built-in database, configuring connection parameters, and notifying online/offline status of devices with auto reconnection.

+With **ble-shepherd**, you can get rid of such networking things and focus on your application logics.
+It is easy to set and receive notifications from remote *peripherals*.
+Furthermore, reading resources from and writing values to *periphrals* is also a simple task, here is an example:

 ``` js
 peripheral.read('0x1800', '0x2a00', functional (err, value) {